Best Water Filter Pitchers (2026)

 If budget < $35

-→ Choose the PUR Plus 11-Cup (~$30) — it is the only NSF 42/53/401-certified pitcher with a sub-$35 street price as of April 2026 now that the Brita Denali Elite has risen to ~$36.
+→ Choose the PUR Plus 11-Cup (~$30) — it is the only NSF 42/53/401-certified pitcher with a sub-$35 street price that is reliably in stock as of May 2026.
 The PUR Plus delivers the lowest per-gallon filtration cost in the category plus full-capacity NSF certification.
-If you need 6-cup capacity specifically, the standard (non-Elite) Brita Denali remains under $30 but lacks the Elite filter's lead/PFAS performance. [src1, src3, src8]
+The Brita Denali (the other sub-$35 budget option) is temporarily unavailable on Amazon. [src1, src3, src8]

 If primary concern is PFAS/PFOA removal